Reporting capital gains on UK property

 In the circumstances of lockdown, few properties are changing hands at present.
 However, a new reporting requirement became effective from 2020-21 that affects all property owners who are liable to capital gains.

-From 6 April 2020, it is a requirement for residential property owners to report to HMRC any taxable gains within 30 days of completion date for its disposal.
-Previously, the capital gains was reported only on the Tax Return, and the 30 day reporting requirement only applied to non-resident landlords.
+From 6 April 2020, it is a requirement for residential property owners to report to HMRC any taxable gains within 60 (previosuly 30 days) days of completion date for its disposal.
+Previously, the capital gains was reported only on the Tax Return, and the 60 day reporting requirement only applied to non-resident landlords.

-Any capital gains tax is also payable by 30 days of the completion date.
+Any capital gains tax is also payable by 60 days of the completion date.
+The extended 60 day limit applies to reisdential property only.
 Prior to 2020-21, capital gains tax was due by 31 January following the end of the tax year of disposal.
 The capital gain still needs to be reported on the Tax Return related to the tax year of disposal.
 For the purposes of Tax Return reporting and calculation of tax liability, the date of exchange determines the tax year in which the disposal occurs.

 While agents, such as Coman & Co can assist with the reporting and calculation, it is a requirement for the landowner to have a personal tax account with HMRC for the report to be filed.